DylanConvery/Boids/README.md

 # What I am most proud of in the assignment

+Implementing this algorithm was challenging at the best of times.

 # Proposal

 The goal of this project is to create an interesting simulation using procedural